RichardLitt/burntfen.com/_posts/2012-11-10-12-04-wroclaw-barcamp.md

 Johan's talk about FOSS, [Free and Open Source Software](http://en.wikipedia.org/wiki/Free_and_open-source_software).
 He started out with the tagline that _Open Source is not like free beer_ - rather, _It's free as in Freedom._
-Another good talk for me was Kamil Salamon's presentation of [TimeCamp](http://www.timecamp.com/), a time-tracking productivity software that started in the past few years and already has a good client base.
-I'm going to be working with Jamil to integrate my own [Wired/Wyrd In](http://wyrdin.com) startup with his.
+Another good talk for me was Kamil Rudniki's presentation of [TimeCamp](http://www.timecamp.com/), a time-tracking productivity software that started in the past few years and already has a good client base.
+I'm going to be working with Kamil to integrate my own [Wired/Wyrd In](http://wyrdin.com) startup with his.
 Mine is more focused on task organisation and planning, while his is much more about screen-tracking, like RescueTime, and time-tracking.